 In addition, there are programs offered through Medicaid that help people with Medicare pay their Medicare costs, such as their Medicare premiums.
-These "Medicare Savings Programs" help people with limited income and resources save money each year:
+These Medicare Savings Programs help people with limited income and resources save money each year:

 - Qualified Medicare Beneficiary (QMB): Helps pay Medicare Part A and Part B premiums, and other cost-sharing (like deductibles, coinsurance, and copayments). - Qualified Medicare Beneficiary Plus (QMB+): Helps pay Medicare Part A and Part B premiums, and other cost-sharing (like deductibles, coinsurance, and copayments).
-Generally, people with QMB+ are also eligible for full Medicaid benefits. - Full Benefit Dual Eligible (FBDE): Helps pay Medicare Part A and Part B premiums and other cost-sharing (like deductibles, coinsurance, and co-payments).
-Eligible beneficiaries also receive full Medicaid benefits. - Specified Low-Income Medicare Beneficiary Plus (SLMB+): Helps pay Part B premiums.
-Generally, people with SLMB+ are also eligible for full Medicaid benefits.
+Some people with QMB+ are also eligible for full Medicaid benefits. - Full Benefit Dual Eligible (FBDE): Helps pay Medicare Part A and Part B premiums and other cost-sharing (like deductibles, coinsurance, and co-payments).
+Eligible beneficiaries also receive full Medicaid benefits.